Executive resume trends – and the entire world of communications – have changed forever.

 You’ll come away with ideas for freshening the look and feel of your executive resume – bringing it up to today’s standards.

 More employers and recruiters will now check you out online before even requesting your executive resume!
 Therefore, it’s not enough to merely update your executive resume alone; your LinkedIn Profile and other online information must align with your leadership brand.

-If you’ve struggled to keep your online presence updated, it’s best to add current job information steadily (even when you’re not job hunting).
-Not only will this ensure a current representation of your executive skills, but it will also help you avoid the panic of being found out by the Board or your management team if you’re suddenly updating LinkedIn.
+No matter your situation, it’s best to keep your LinkedIn presence continually updated.
+Not only will this ensure your current job and skills are visible, but it will also help avoid the panic of being found out by the Board or your management team if you’re suddenly updating LinkedIn.

 By maintaining an up-to-date LinkedIn Profile, you can regularly transfer key information to your executive resume, ensuring consistency across your online and offline presence.
 Keywords and achievements are important in both cases, as these details can help hiring authorities seek out your skills and distinguish you from other candidates.